5v3n/raspberry-pi-playground/README.md

 # RaspberryPi GPIO demos

 The Raspberry Pi offer physical computing capabilites - this is a basic checkout and a playgound to see how to start and what's possible.

-Hope to see contributions soon!
+First example uses basic digital out.
+Ordered some MCP3008 for PWM action - if you can't wait feel free to add an example yourself ;-).
+Or add an digital in / button example.
+Let's play around a little!

 ## `blink` - Get busy blinking!